A few minutes from downtown Miami and Miami Beach, North Miami is a well-located suburb with a lot of things to do close by.

-1. Spanish Monastery
+1. The Ancient Spanish Monastery

 Fast forward to the 1920s and the building was bought by American newspaper magnate William Randolph Hearst, disassembled, shipped to its current site in Florida, and reassembled.